 This is a controlled document.
 Hardcopies of this document may not be the latest version.
-Before using this document, check it is the latest version; refer to Council's website www.portstephens.nsw.gov.au
+Before using this document, check it is the latest version; refer to Council's website www.portstephens.nsw.gov.au EDRMS PSC2009-02488 EDRMS record No TBA container No Event organisers, community organisations and the Port Stephens Audience community.
+Process owner Holiday Parks Section Manager Author Holiday Parks Section Manager TBA Review Next review date 2 3 years timeframe Adoption date 14 May 2019

-EDRMS

-PSC2009-02488

-EDRMS record No

-TBA

-Audience

-Event organisers, community organisations and the Port Stephens community.

-Process owner

-Holiday Parks Section Manager

-Process owner Holiday Parks Section Manager